 The price for hiring a wood chipper depends on its size, power and quality.

-Fill out your requirements as detailed as possible and instantly request a quotation for wood chipper hire from all hire companies!
+Fill out your enquiry as detailed as possible and request a free quotation for wood chipper hire from all participating hire companies.
+No costs, no obligations.

 A wood chipper is used to reduce wood (both tree branches and trunks) into smaller woodchips, e.g. after pruning trees or bushes.
 A wood chipper consists of 4 main parts: a hopper where the wood goes in, a disc or drum to chip the wood, a chute which ejects the chips, and a bin for collecting the wood chips.
 Wood chippers vary in size, mainly determined by the size of the wood they can handle.